adelchellabi/student-management-api/README.md

 -   To lint the entire application, run: `composer fix`

+### Running Tests

+To run the test suite for this project, you can use the following command within your Docker container:

+`docker-compose exec app php artisan test`

+You can also run specific tests by using the --filter option with the above command.
+This allows you to selectively execute tests based on their names or descriptions.
+Here are some examples:

+#### Running Tests by Class Name:

+To run tests from a specific test class, use the class name as the filter:

+`docker-compose exec app php artisan test --filter ClassName`

+for example :
+`docker-compose exec app php artisan test --filter HealthCheck`

+#### Running Tests by Test Method

+You can also run tests by specifying the test method's name as the filter:

+`docker-compose exec app php artisan test --filter testMethodName`

+for example :
+`docker-compose exec app php artisan test --filter test_health_check_success`

 ### Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit pull requests.